And spending less time on vacation away from work

 According to a similar survey by job listing website Glassdoor, 66 percent of people admit to working while on vacation time, up from 61 percent in 2014.

-More than one quarter said they are expected to stay on top of work issues and jump in if things need their attention, according to the survey.
+More than one quarter said they are expected to stay on top of work issues and jump in if need be, according to the survey.
 That’s up from 20 percent in 2014.
 More than one in 10 employees say they are also expected to be reachable, deliver work, or participate in conference calls while on vacation, compared to 9 percent in 2014.

 “We are seeing a push and pull situation when it comes to employees taking vacation and paid time off, in which people attempt to step away from the office for a break from work, but technology is keeping them connected with the swipe of a finger,” says Carmel Galvin, Glassdoor chief human resources officer.
 “While taking a vacation may make employees temporarily feel behind, they should realize that stepping away from work and fully disconnecting carries a ripple effect of benefits.